 The extent of a state’s ability to preempt local government depends on a variety of factors.
-These include whether the state grants local governments the power to govern (known as Home Rule) or whether the state follows Dillon’s Rule, which only permits local governments to legislate where the state has expressly allowed.
-Additionally, the level of preemption involved and the discretion of the local government varies across domains (e.g., firearms or mandatory paid leave), even within the same state.
+These include whether the state grants local governments the power to govern (known as Home Rule) or whether the state follows Dillon’s Rule, which only permits local governments to legislate where a state has expressly allowed.
+Additionally, the type of preemption and the discretion of local government varies across and within states and from topic to topic.

-This project was supported by the National League of Cities and made possible by a grant from the Robert Wood Johnson Foundation.Read more...
+This project was created in collaboration with the National League of Cities and made possible by support from the Robert Wood Johnson Foundation.Read more...